Common Dram Shop Liability Scenario: Drunk Driving Accidents

 This means that not every drunk driving case ends up in a dram shop lawsuit.
 Some examples of drunk driving accidents that do not result in accidents include:

-- When the drunk driver consumed alcohol that was not sold to them.
-For instance, if someone gets off work, goes over to friend’s house and they drink to the point of obvious intoxication, should that driver cause an accident on the way home their is no dram shop case.
-In that instance, the provide of alcohol is considered a social host.
-As long as the person for whom alcohol was provided was 18 or older and no money changed hands between drinker and host, there is no liability under the Texas Dram Shop Act.
+- When the drunk driver consumed alcohol that was given, but not sold to them.
+For instance, if someone gets off work, goes over to friend's house and they drink to the point of obvious intoxication, should that driver cause an accident on the way home, there is no dram shop cause of action.
+In that instance, the provider of alcohol would be considered what's called a social host.
+As long as the person to whom such a person provides alcohol was 18 or older and no money changed hands between drinker and host, there is no liability under the Texas Dram Shop Act.

 - If a sober person ends up causing an accident with a drunk driver who was served while obviously intoxicated, a bar will have no liability.
-The intoxication has to cause the accident and resulting injuries for a dram shop case to be viable.
+The intoxication has to be the proximate cause of the accident and resulting injuries for a dram shop case to be viable.
 (In other words, the collision would not have occurred had the driver not been intoxicated.)
 In this fact pattern, it was the sober driver who was at fault, so it does not matter that the drunk driver was unlawfully served alcohol.

-- If a drunk driver is involved in a fender-bender with a sober driver that does not result in any injuries, the establishment that over-served the drunk driver cannot be sued, because there are no injuries that resulted from their negligent service.
+- If a drunk driver is involved in a fender-bender with a sober driver that does not result in any injuries, the establishment that over-served the drunk driver cannot be sued, because no injuries resulted from their negligent service.

-This list is by no means exhaustive, but it helps to illustrate that the goal of the Texas Dram Shop Act is not to shift responsibility away from drunk drivers, but to hold bars accountable when their over-service to obviously intoxicated individuals causes harm in the community, which makes sense when you think about it.
-Before the Texas Dram Shop Act, it was still illegal to for an alcohol provider to serve a drunk person, but there was no way for victims of that over-service to hold bars accountable.
-The Texas Dram Shop Act provides that tool.Not a Moment to Waste The importance of a prompt investigation...Read More >
+This list is by no means exhaustive, but it helps to illustrate that the goal of the Texas Dram Shop Act is not to shift responsibility away from drunk drivers, but to hold bars accountable when their over-service to obviously intoxicated individuals causes harm to other members of the community.
+Before the Texas Dram Shop Act, it was still illegal for an alcohol provider to serve a drunk person, but there was no legal avenue for victims of that over-service to hold bars accountable.
+The Texas Dram Shop Act provides them with one.

 What is the difference between a first-party dram shop case and a third-party dram shop case?

 There are roughly two types of dram shop cases in Texas where drunk driving can be involved.
 They are known as first-party and third-party cases, respectively.
 A first-party dram shop case is when the drunk driver in the accident was unlawfully over-served and either he or his family seek compensation from the bar for the injuries or death they received in a crash resulting from over-service.
 (These are generally the result of single-vehicle accidents.)
-The second type of case is a third-party case, where any passengers in the drunk driver’s car, people injured in other cars struck by the drunk driver, or pedestrians seek compensation against the bar who unlawfully served an obviously intoxicated person.
-It is obvious that each of these cases is approached in a completely different manner.
+The second type of case is a third-party case, where any passengers in the drunk driver's car, people in other cars struck by the drunk driver, or pedestrians seek compensation against the bar who unlawfully served the driver for the harm done to them.
+As you might expect, each of these cases must be approached in a completely different manner.

 First-party dram shop cases

-First-party cases are by far the more difficult of the two kinds of drunk driving dram shop cases.
-This is due to two main factors.
-A contempt for drunk drivers permeates American society and usually finds its way on to a jury.
-In addition, first-party dram shop plaintiff’s epitomize the supposed shifting of responsibility form the person who chose to drink too much and drive to the bar who helped facilitate their drunkenness any first-party dram shop claim appears to represent.
+First-party cases are by far the more difficult of the two kinds of drunk driving dram shop cases to litigate successfully.
+There are two primary reasons for this.
+Understandably, a contempt for drunk drivers permeates American society, and usually finds its way on to a jury.
+In addition, first-party dram shop plaintiffs are almost certain to heavily emphasize the supposed shifting of responsibility from the person who chose to drink too much and drive to the establishment that helped facilitate their drunkenness any first-party dram shop claim appears to represent.

 However, it should be noted that the law makes no distinction between first-party and third-party victims in dram-shop cases.
-If a person was unlawfully over-served after they were intoxicated, they have just as much right under the law to collect compensation for injuries that result from that over-service as other people who may be injured in the accident.
+If a person was unlawfully over-served after they were intoxicated, they or their families have just as much right under the law to collect compensation for injuries or death that result from that over-service as other people who may be harmed in an accident they cause.

-Just because a drunk-driver can pursue a dram shop lawsuit against the bar that over-served them, doesn’t mean that the law doesn’t punish them for their role in the accident.
-The drunk-driver still faces civil liability if they have injured others in the accident and they will certainly face criminal sanctions.
+The fact that a drunk-driver can pursue a dram shop lawsuit against the bar that over-served them doesn't mean that the law doesn't punish them for their role in the accident.
+The drunk-driver still faces their share of the civil liability if they have injured others in the accident, and they will certainly face criminal sanctions.
 In many cases, the money that a drunk driver wins in a first-party dram shop case is used to compensate other victims in the accident who have sued the drunk driver.

 Third-party dram shop cases

-In a third-party dram shop case, someone, or a group of people are injured by a drunk driver who was over-served while obviously intoxicated.
-While many people have fewer moral issues with these cases, because the victims did nothing to contribute to their accidents, they would still rather punish the drunk driver than the bar.
+In a third-party dram shop case, one or more persons are injured by a drunk driver who was over-served while obviously intoxicated.
+While many people have fewer moral issues with these cases, because the victims did nothing to contribute to the harm they suffered, most juries would still rather punish the drunk driver than the bar.

-The fact is that most drunk driver’s insurance policies do not have enough money available to fully compensate victims of drunk driving accidents.
-Furthermore, these people, who were injured by being in the wrong place at the wrong time, have a reasonable expectations as citizens of the state of Texas that bars will follow the laws pertaining to alcohol service in this state.
-When bars choose profit over being responsible actors in the community, when they choose to break the very laws that permit them to sell alcohol, laws every bar agrees to abide by when they get a liquor license, it is really hard to muster any sympathy for the bar who is being sued.
+The fact is that most drunk driver's insurance policies do not have enough money available to fully compensate the harms done to victims of drunk driving accidents.
+Furthermore, these people, who were injured by being in the wrong place at the wrong time, have a reasonable expectation, as citizens of the state of Texas, that bars will follow the laws pertaining to alcohol service in this state.
+When bars choose profit over being responsible actors in the community, when they choose to break the very laws that permit them to sell alcohol (laws every bar agrees to abide by when they get a liquor license) it is really hard to muster any sympathy for the bar who is being sued.

-People who have moral issues with third-party dram shop cases are essentially saying that it is okay to pursue the drunk driver, since their behavior and violation of the law caused the accident, but it’s not okay to go after the bar, because the drunk chose to get drunk, the bar didn’t make them drunk.
-The bar may not have made anyone drink, but they sure made money off of serving an obviously intoxicated person.
-It seems only fair that when they choose to make money off of breaking the law that their should be some way for victims to recover money for the harm that a bar or restaurant’s lawbreaking inflicts on that victim.
+People who have moral issues with third-party dram shop cases are essentially saying that it is okay to pursue the drunk driver, since their behavior and violation of the law caused the accident, but it's not okay to go after the bar, because "the drunk chose to get drunk, the bar didn't make them drunk."
+The bar may not have made anyone drink, but they sure made money off of illegally serving an obviously intoxicated person.
+It seems only fair that, when they choose to make money off of breaking the law, that there should be some way for victims to recover money for the harm that a bar or restaurant's lawbreaking inflicts on that victim.